 Table 2.0-11 lists the percentage of individuals living below the poverty level in study area communities according to the census.
-Concentrations of populations individuals living below the poverty level are located near the cities of Fond du Lac and Plymouth where two tracts in both cities have a percentage of individuals living below the poverty level that is higher than their respective county.
-Mt.
-Calvary also has a higher number of individuals living below the poverty level.
+Concentrations living below the poverty level are located near the cities of Fond du Lac and Plymouth.

 Table 2.0-11 Poverty Rate in Study Area Communities